HazyResearch/eclair-agents/README.md

 *Example of **ECLAIR** running on a **real-world nursing workflow** in [Epic](https://www.epic.com/) after being given only a video recording and natural language description of the task.
 Note that this is sped up from actual model execution.*

-Multimodal foundation models (FMs) such as GPT-4 offer a promising approach for end-to-end workflow automation given their generalized reasoning and planning abilities.
+🤖 Multimodal foundation models (FMs) such as GPT-4 offer a promising approach for end-to-end workflow automation given their generalized reasoning and planning abilities.

-To study these capabilities we propose **ECLAIR**, a system to automate enterprise workflows with minimal human supervision.
+⚙️ To study these capabilities [we propose **ECLAIR**](https://arxiv.org/abs/2405.03710), a system to automate enterprise workflows with minimal human supervision.

-Our initial experiments suggest that **ECLAIR** can overcome the limitations of traditional automation technologies (e.g. RPA) with (1) near-human-level understanding of workflows and (2) instant set-up with minimal technical barrier.
+📊 Our initial experiments suggest that **ECLAIR** can overcome the limitations of traditional automation technologies (e.g. RPA) with (1) near-human-level understanding of workflows and (2) instant set-up with minimal technical barrier.

 Please note that **ECLAIR** is an ongoing research project and is not production-ready.